How to Avoid Email Blacklists?

 Landing in an email blacklist can be arbitrary at times.
 While it can be as obvious as a hacker attack or sending an unreasonable amount of mails at once, the reasons can often be the algorithms simply misinterpreting your messages.
 In such cases, there are a few things you can do to avoid the fallout:

 - Don’t buy email lists – any registered online business has received such an offer at least once – gain information for hundreds and thousands of email addresses for just a few dollars.
-As lucrative as this may sound, such lists are often full of invalid addresses and easy to get compromised.
+As lucrative as this may sound, such lists are often full of invalid addresses.
 Better save your money for something useful and goal-oriented.

 - Clean your lists regularly – growing your lists of email contacts is important but keeping them clean and relevant is equally valid.
 Regularly go through your lists, remove unresponsive users, and re-target others to remind them about your services.
 You can even find email checker tools online to verify the legitimacy of your email addresses.